 The students will be required to answer any of these two questions.

-V. ONE question with internal choice will be set on formal letter/application writing.
+V. TWO questions with internal choice will be set on (a) formal letter/application writing (5 Marks) and (b) Resume Writing/Business Writing and Report Writing (3 Marks)